cakephp/docs/en/orm/validation.rst

         }
     }

-You can have as many validation sets as you need.
+You can have as many validation sets as necessary.
 See the :doc:`validation chapter </core-libraries/validation>` for more information on building validation rule-sets.